Significant Other (film)

-Significant Other is a 2022 American sci-fi horror film written and directed by Dan Berk and Robert Olsen.
-The film stars Maika Monroe and Jake Lacy as a couple dealing with relationship issues while backpacking in the woods in the Pacific Northwest, whose activities are interrupted by a meteor strike bringing an alien lifeform into the picture.
+Significant Other is a 2022 American science fiction horror film written and directed by Dan Berk and Robert Olsen.
+The film stars Maika Monroe and Jake Lacy as a couple dealing with relationship issues while backpacking in the woods in the Pacific Northwest, whose activities are interrupted by a meteor strike bringing an evil shapeshifting alien life form into the picture.

 In September 2021, Paramount Players won a bidding war for the film, with Monroe and Lacy already attached to star, and Berk and Olsen to direct.
 The film was released on the streaming service Paramount+ on October 7, 2022.